Looking for the perfect message for your callers on hold? It’s not worth saving a few dollars to let an amateur give it a go!

 If you are falling into the “basement solution” trap, ask yourself these questions:

 “Does my receptionist, nephew, brother in law, or IT guy have the right voice to properly represent my company in the way I want, and can they deliver a read in a professional, concise manner that exudes confidence to a current or potential client?”
 (If the answer is no, you need a pro announcer with just the right voice.)

 “Is the music that is backing our message in line with the branding of our product and services?
 Is it legal to use and not from someone’s C.D. collection or plucked from a presumably “safe” source on the internet?”
 (If the answer is no, then you need to be able to choose from a great extensive library and be sure that your choice is covered for proper licensing to avoid any liability for unforeseen royalties.)

 “Do I have the time and skills to write a proper script that can perfectly reflect my company and the products and services we offer?”
 (If the answer is no, then you need professional writers to create the right words to connect with your callers.)

 “Do I know how to record, mix, master and get my message up and running on my system sounding the best it can be?”
 (If the answer is no, you need a professional studio and tech support that knows the parameters of phone systems and can help you complete the process.)

 Of course, you can try to go through the trouble of creating your own message; but, is saving a few dollars really worth it?
 Your time, reputation and image are worth a great deal more.

 At On-Hold Marketing we can create the perfect On-Hold message and greetings for your system.

-Easy to set up, maintain and completely affordable, you can leave all the do-it-yourself hassles in “the basement” where they belong.
+Easy to set up, easy to maintain and completely affordable…you can leave all the do-it-yourself hassles in “the basement” where they belong.